 Teacher Preparation and Certification

 Before you decide to enter the teaching profession, take advantage of the information provided by the Illinois Career Information System - overviews of different teaching fields, including course planning, employment outlook, working condition and wages.
 You can also access tools available via the Resources area of the ISAC Student Portal – including Cappex and the U.S. Department of Education’s College Scorecard – to help you locate Illinois colleges that offer degrees in education.
 Additionally, the Illinois State Board of Education (ISBE) Division of Educator Licensure website provides the testing requirements to be certified to teach in Illinois, testing preparation and other valuable information about becoming a teacher.

 Teacher education candidates preparing to take the required (unless candidate has an ACT Composite score of 22 or higher on the ACT plus Writing exam) Basic Skills/Test of Academic Proficiency (TAP) may find the websites listed below helpful.
 Additionally, many colleges provide testing tools; check with your advisor for their recommendations.

 State of Illinois/ISAC Programs

-There are several programs designed specifically for students studying to become teachers, to help pay for college, including the Minority Teachers of Illinois (MTI) Scholarship Program, the Illinois Special Education Teacher Tuition Waiver (SETTW) Program, and the Golden Apple Scholars of Illinois program.
+There are several programs designed specifically to help students studying to become teachers pay for college, including the Minority Teachers of Illinois (MTI) Scholarship Program, the Illinois Special Education Teacher Tuition Waiver (SETTW) Program, and the Golden Apple Scholars of Illinois program.
+ISAC also offers a program that is available to those who worked, or are working, in the early childhood field, including early childhood teachers – the Early Childhood Access Consortium for Equity Scholarship Program.

 The federal Teacher Education Assistance for College and Higher Education (TEACH) Grant Program was designed to benefit current and prospective teachers.

 The U.S. Departments of Education and Defense offer the Troops to Teachers program to help military personnel begin a new career as teachers in public schools.
 Illinois Troops to Teachers provides information specific to teaching in Illinois, including teacher certification requirements, information about teaching degree programs and assistance in locating employment opportunities.